Search Contextures Sites

 - How can I include the grand total in the pivot chart?

 - More Pivot Table Tutorials

 You can't display text data in the data area of a PivotTable.
 You could display the text fields in the Row and Column areas, and show a count of the records in the data area.

-The row headings show once in a PivotTable, and there's no setting you can change, to force them to repeat.
+In Excel 2007, and earlier versions, the row headings show once in a PivotTable, and there's no setting you can change, to force them to repeat.
 To create a table with a heading on each row, you could copy the pivot table, paste it as values in another location, and fill in the blanks.
-In the beta version of Excel 2010, this feature is finally available.

 If the field contains blank cells, or contains cells with text, you'll get that error.
 To resolve this, here are some suggestions for fixing the PivotTable grouping problems.